pereorga/minimalist-web-notepad/README.md

 See demo at https://notes.orga.cat or https://notes.orga.cat/whatever.

+A version that allows for optional encryption using the Web Crypto API is available at the [encryption](https://github.com/pereorga/minimalist-web-notepad/tree/encryption) branch.

 ## Installation

 At the top of `index.php` file, change `$base_url` variable to point to your